juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 **EXPERIMENTAL**: This implementation emulates the behaviour of the promise-not-so-like object returned by Prisma; but this can be challenging.

 It allows to execute the queries using a [Prisma](https://www.prisma.io) client.
-It supports Prisma 2, Prisma 3 and Prisma 4.
+It supports Prisma 5.
+It could work as well in Prima 3 and 4, but not tested, if you enable the interactive transactions it in your Prisma Schema (see the [documentation](https://www.prisma.io/docs/guides/performance-and-optimization/prisma-client-transactions-guide#interactive-transactions-in-preview) to find how to do it).

 **Supported databases**: mariaDB, mySql, postgreSql, sqlite, sqlServer